Home > How to Join > Membership FAQs

 HOW DO I BECOME A MEMBER OF YOUR ORGANIZATION?

-Membership in our federation is limited to tax-exempt, not-for-profit organizations that qualify for the Combined Federal Campaign.
+Membership in our federation is limited to tax-exempt, nonprofit organizations that qualify for the Combined Federal Campaign.
 An organization is considered a member once its application to the CFC is accepted.
 See How to Join for eligibility requirements..

 HOW MUCH MONEY WILL MY ORGANIZATION RAISE?